The Blessed Virgin and Saint Anne, adapted from a photo by Paul Flores; used with permission.

 As it was in the beginning, is now, and will be for ever.
 Amen.

-The recitation of each psalm (or canticle) therefore takes this order: antiphon, psalm, Glory to the Father, and antiphon.
-The psalm-prayer, which is optional, traditionally follows an interval of silence after the repetition of the antiphon at the end of the psalm (GILH 202).
+The recitation of each psalm (or canticle) therefore takes this order: antiphon, psalm, Glory to the Father, psalm prayer, and antiphon.

 Postures during the Office: